craftcms/docs/docs/5.x/reference/field-types/country.md

 # Country Fields

-The **Country** field <Since ver="4.6.0" feature="The Country field" /> allows authors to select from a the same list of countries made available via [address](addresses.md) elements.
+The **Country** field allows authors to select from a the same list of countries made available via [address](addresses.md) elements.
 When viewed as part of a form in the [control panel](control-panel.md), countries’ names will be localized into the user’s preferred language.

 ## Settings